kaiachain/kaia-docs/docs/references/sdk/caver-js/send-transaction.md

 # Sending a sample transaction

 Let's try sending a transaction as a simple warm-up.
-In this short example, we will be creating a keystore, connecting to Kaia node, as well as creating a transaction - all of this using caver-js!
+In this short example, we will be creating a keystore, connecting to kaia node, as well as creating a transaction - all of this using caver-js!

 Don't worry if this is your first time using caver-js.
 Just follow the simple steps below.